Cereal84/mustiolo/README.md

 ## Installation

-To install TinyCLI, you can use pip:
+To install Mustiolo, you can use pip:

 ```bash
 git clone https://github.com/Cereal84/tiny_cli.git